-The following is a draft of the University of Hawai‘i at Hilo FY19 Annual Report (July 1, 2018—June 30, 2019).
-Data and information are still being compiled as the year comes to a close.
+The following is the University of Hawai‘i at Hilo FY19 Annual Report (July 1, 2018—June 30, 2019).
+The report is presented in sections that reflect accomplishments of the UH Hilo Strategic Plan Goals:

 In the best season ever for UH Hilo Men’s Tennis, the team ties for third place in the country after advancing to the semifinals of the NCAA Division II Men’s Tennis Championships in May 2019, Sanlando Tennis Center, FL.